How to Reinstate Car Insurance After a Lapse

 blueCheck icon

-If your insurer denies reinstatement, you'll need to buy a new policy, and a lapse on your record will raise your rate at renewal.
+If reinstatement is denied, you'll need a new policy, and a lapse on your record will likely lead to a premium increase at renewal.

 blueCheck icon

-Reinstating car insurance after a lapse takes 1 to 3 days with your current insurer if you act quickly.
+Reinstating car insurance after a lapse takes one to three days with your current insurer if you act quickly.
 Most insurers allow reinstatement within 30 days of the lapse date.
-Reinstatement means restoring your existing policy to active status rather than starting from scratch with a brand-new policy.
-It applies to drivers whose coverage lapsed due to a missed payment, not those who voluntarily canceled.
-If you're within that 30-day window, reinstatement is almost always faster and less paperwork-heavy than finding a new car insurance policy.
+Reinstatement restores your existing policy to active status rather than starting a new one, and it applies to drivers whose coverage lapsed due to a missed payment, not those who voluntarily canceled.
+If you're within that 30-day window, reinstatement is faster and requires less documentation than finding a new car insurance policy.

 How to Reinstate Your Car Insurance Policy